About the Books

 Bannerman’s Bills & Legislation

 • Oregon State Military Family Task Force Now Law: On August 5th, 2011, H.B.
-3391, proposed and championed by Stacy, was signed into law.
-This legislation will create what is believed to be the nation's first statewide, state-sponsored task force comprised completely of military family members, with support from the Department of Veterans' Affairs and the Oregon Military Department.
-A variation of the formally recognized and supported veteran's advisory boards, commissions, task forces, and panels that exist at virtually every level of State government, the Military Family Task Force will, among other things, provide a vehicle that leverages the expertise of military families in assisting policymakers to identify and develop policies to better serve the needs of the 21st Century military families; conduct outreach to assist in bridging the gap between military and civilian sectors; educate the public about the needs of military families; and offer recommendations and advice on current and future issues which could improve or influence delivery of services/support for military families.
+3391, proposed and championed by Stacy, was signed into law, creating the nation's first statewide, state-sponsored task force comprised completely of military family members, with support from the Department of Veterans' Affairs and the Oregon Military Department.
+The Military Family Task Force leverages the expertise of military families in assisting policymakers to identify and develop policies to better serve the needs of the 21st Century military families.

 • Military Family Leave: Stacy successfully spearheaded state and national legislative campaigns for military family leave, resulting in passage of Oregon H.B.
 2744, and introduction of the federal Military Family Leave Act of 2009 by Senator Ron Wyden (D-OR), and Congressman Adam Smith (D-WA), a House Armed Services Subcommittee chairman, in July of 2009.
 The federal bill was passed in the House as an amendment to the National Defense Authorization Act, and the Senate version (S. 1441) is pending.